-Resale restrictions

-You will be restricted from selling your Units for an indefinite period, and Units are subject to transfer restrictions (refer to ITEM 11: RESALE AND TRANSFER RESTRICTIONS).
-You may elect to redeem any or all of your Units on or before the last business day of any month (refer to the Redemption of Units subheading within ITEM 2.7: Material Agreements - Trust Agreement).
+Resale restrictions You will be restricted from selling your Units for an indefinite period, and the Redemption of Units subheading within ITEM 2.7: Material

+Units are subject to transfer restrictions (refer to ITEM 11: RESALE AND TRANSFER RESTRICTIONS).
+You may elect to redeem any or all of your Units on or before the last business day of any month (refer to the Redemption of Units subheading within ITEM 2.7: Material

+Agreements and ITEM 2.8 Trust Agreement).